mbret/Chewie/README.md

 # Chewie

 Chewie is a home assistant.
-The main goal of Chewie is to be completly open and act as a simple base for plugins.
-The system offer a backend that handle the plugin runtime and allow them to communicate and a web application to have control on it.
+It allows you to control your home without any limit.
+To achieve that Chewie is entirely based on plugins that can extend its base and functionalities.
+The main goal of Chewie is to be completely open and act as a very simple base for plugins while being evolutive to last in time.

 ## Why another home assistant?